 What Is a Healthcare Ombudsman?
 Iowa Guide for Facilities

 In Iowa and across the U.S., healthcare staff can help protect the rights of elderly patients by partnering with their local health ombudsman.
-Iowa facilities can collaborate with ombudsmen to address patient care complaints, educate healthcare employees, and advocate for patients and their families at the governmental level.
+Iowa facility leaders have the opportunity to collaborate with ombudsmen to address patient care complaints, educate healthcare employees, and advocate for patients and their families at the governmental level.
+This partnership can be especially beneficial for residents with limited resources and contacts.

 What Is the Iowa Ombudsman Program?

 Elderly patients often lack the support systems necessary for ensuring safe and compassionate care.
-Iowa state representatives called health ombudsmen provide oversight in long-term healthcare facilities and advocate for the needs of each resident.
-They serve the patients in long-term care facilities such as:
+In the state of Iowa, ombudsmen are state representatives who provide oversight in long-term care (LTC) facilities and advocate for the needs of each resident.
+They may serve patients in facilities such as:

 The Iowa Long-Term Care Ombudsman Program operates within the Iowa Department on Aging and focuses on protecting the health, safety, welfare, and rights of residents in long-term care homes.